elastiflow/ElastiFlow-Tools/elasticsearch/README.md

 What this is:
 ----------------
-Shell scripts for quickly and easily installing on a single Ubuntu virtual machine, the latest versions of everything needed to evaluate Elastiflow for ElasticSearch.
-This script can be used by Elastiflow staff to create personal test environments or even virtual appliances to speed up customer PoCs.
+Shell scripts for quickly and easily installing on a single Ubuntu virtual machine, the latest versions of everything needed to evaluate ElastiFlow for ElasticSearch.
+This script can be used by ElastiFlow staff to create personal test environments or even virtual appliances to speed up customer PoCs.

 What this script does:
 ----------------
   Downloads and installs the latest versions of the following:
     ElasticSearch (listening on 9200),
     Kibana (listening on 5601),
-    Elastiflow Unified Flow Collector (listening on 9995), Elastiflow flow dashboards for Kibana
+    ElastiFlow Unified Flow Collector (listening on 9995), ElastiFlow flow dashboards for Kibana

   Configures the following:
     Connects Kibana to ElasticSearch,